 Again, this credit card declined code is when the issuing bank blocks the transaction, typically because of a suspected issue.
 Issues could include a lost/misplaced card, expiration, or fraud, among other red flags.

 What to do: Though uncomfortable, this code indicates that the merchant must seize the credit card.
 There’s typically a toll-free number somewhere on the card that you or an associate can call to get directions on the next steps.

 05 Do not honor

-Credit card declined codes 05 indicate that the issuing bank has once again blocked the transaction—telling you to literally “not honor” the card as a form of payment.
+Credit card declined code 05 indicates that the issuing bank has once again blocked the transaction—telling you to literally “not honor” the card as a form of payment.
 This can happen when issuing a refund as well.